mcbapo/mpsdyn/README.md

 The first thing you need to do is to install the primme static library libprimme.a (https://github.com/primme/primme) in src/libs.
     Depending on your architecture, it should be in src/libs/linux or src/libs/macos

+    If primme is not available, the code can run using arpack, but this has had some issues in the past and is less efficient.

 It also requires a BLAS and LAPACK installation, which you probably have.
 For early tests and some old programs, also the arpack library is used (this is to be removed at some point).
 The path to these libraries should be added to the variable LINKDIRS in Makefile.arch under the suitable option (corresponding to the architecture).
+If possible, using MKL libraries is recommended.

 Right now, the code runs, as it is provided, in a Linux cluster (Scientific Linux) and some Mac computers, but one may need to touch the Makefile.arch (in src/bin) for a particular architecture.
-There

 Once this is done, in src/bin, one should copy the file Makefile.newuser to Makefile.user.[your_user_name] (in src/bin/  changing the last part of the name to your actual username).
 Then you can compile and run some tests (Please, start by compiling "make test1" and running "./test1" to test basic tensor functions.
 If it runs without failing, the tensor library, and interface to primme etc are working)